machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 - discover tool installers automatically through Java `ServiceLoader`,
 - execute Java methods annotated with `@Tool` and `@Param`,
 - expose prompt methods annotated with `@Prompt`,
-- enable OpenAI web search from configuration,
+- enable web search from configuration,
 - and connect one or more external MCP servers.

 This separation makes the system easier to maintain.
 Tool logic stays in focused Java classes, while provider-specific registration details stay inside the provider implementation.